Tinkoff/shared-library-webpack-plugin/CONTRIBUTING.md

 In order to make your contribution please make a fork of the repository.
 After you've pulled the code, follow these steps to kick start the development:

-1. Run `npm ci` to install dependencies
+1. Run `npm i` to install dependencies
 2. Run `npm start` to launch demo project where you could test your changes
 3. Use following commands to ensure code quality